openfirmware/shapefile-mapnik-testing/RESULTS.markdown

 ## Source 3857 to 4326 to clipped 4326 to 3573

-GDAL projected to 4326, clipped to North America (rough), then to 3573.
+1. Input files are EPSG:3857
+2. GDAL reprojects to EPSG:4326
+3. GDAL applys clip
+4. GDAL reprojects to EPSG:3573
+5. Mapnik renders to EPSG:3573

 ![renders/project-4326-clipped-3573.jpg](renders/project-4326-clipped-3573.jpg)